 Pampering comes easy with a trip to one of several spas and salons, or rejuvenate through healing arts like yoga, Reiki and more.
 Another way to spend an off-the-slopes afternoon is shopping the plentiful boutiques and galleries — in fact, there are no chain shops or restaurants in Telluride.

 Speaking of restaurants, celebrated dining and nightlife options abound.
 Condé Nast named Telluride one of the Top 20 American Cities for Foodies, so be prepared to work up an appetite for everything from casual pizzerias to on-mountain French and Italian eateries that guests can ski to.
 Once the sun goes down, pop into a saloon, enjoy live music or cozy up in a wine bar.

 5. You’ll be inspired to return in the summer and explore in a whole new way.

 The snow may beckon you to Telluride initially, but to miss out on this gorgeous corner of Colorado in the summer would truly be a shame.
 The possibilities for outdoor pursuits are endless: camping in the San Juan Mountains; water sports including stand-up paddleboarding, rafting, kayaking and tubing; exhilarating rock-climbing routes and a via ferrata; and numerous trails for hiking and biking, including the popular path to Bridal Veil Falls.
-Not to mention the chance to hit the ball farther than ever at Telluride Golf Course, take in stunning scenery during a hot-air balloon ride or attend signature events like the Telluride Bluegrass Festival, Telluride Film Festival and Telluride Blues & Brews.
+Not to mention the chance to hit the ball farther than ever at Telluride Golf Course, take in stunning scenery during a paragliding session or attend signature events like the Telluride Bluegrass Festival, Telluride Film Festival and Telluride Blues & Brews.

 Photo credits: Visit Telluride/Ryan Bonneau and Visit Telluride/Tony Demin